 We have heard from readers who were told by their lender that they needed to find a new cosigner.
 Despite what the lender may claim, there is no way they can force the addition of another cosigner to the loan.

 For a borrower to willingly add a cosigner and get nothing in return from the lender would be a huge mistake.
-For starters, unless it is written into the loan contract, the lender cannot require it.
-Secondly, even in the highly unlikely event that the borrower was required by the loan contract to seek out a cosigner, they should still never actually add a cosigner.
+For starters, lenders cannot require borrowers to add a cosigner.
+Not every borrower has more than one cosigner available.
+The most a loan contract could do is require a borrower to seek out a cosigner.
+In the unlikely event that the loan contract requires the borrower to find a new cosigner, they should still never actually add a cosigner.

 The conversation could go like this: